bmanders716/bmanders716.github.io/cookbook.md

 Soubise Sauce.

-_Ingredients_--Ω pint of plain white sauce.
+_Ingredients_--Ì†∞int of plain white sauce.
                2 tablespoonfuls of cream.
                4 or 5 onions.